cwwang1979/CL-detection2023/README.md

 ```

-To open the image you can example as follows. (according to the grand-challenge.org support participant to follow the container for algorithm as provided by [evalutils]([https://cl-detection2023.grand-challenge.org/](https://comic.github.io/evalutils/)))
+To open the image from stack you can utilize [SimpleITK](https://simpleitk.readthedocs.io/en/master/) as follows. (according to the grand-challenge.org support participant to follow the container for algorithm as provided by [evalutils]([https://cl-detection2023.grand-challenge.org/](https://comic.github.io/evalutils/)))

 ```bash